-CHP helps reunite 250-pound tortoise with owners
+California officers reunite 250-pound tortoise with owners

 And no, they didn’t arrest it for speeding.

-The CHP says it got a call about the big reptile Sunday evening.
+The highway patrol says it got a call about the big reptile Sunday evening.
 It was spotted on the shoulder of a road in Santa Ynez, about 100 miles (161 kilometers) northwest of Los Angeles.

 Santa Ynez Animal Rescue picked up the tortoise before CHP officers arrived.
 The CHP located the owners, put the tortoise in the patrol car and delivered it to them about two hours later.